Written by Subutai Ahmad, VP Research at Numenta.

 Figure 3: This screenshot shows an example of using Domino with NAB.
 We were able to easily run multiple algorithms in parallel.
 We used the X-Large hardware tier so that each run could use 16 cores at a time.
 We used Domino’s Diagnostic Statistics feature to view the result of each run in a single notebook.

 The code for many of the above algorithms is also available in the repository, so it is easy for developers to replicate the results and try out the various detectors on their own data.
-A public Domino NAB project is available for others to fork and experiment.
 Over time, we hope NAB will prove to be a valuable open resource for data scientists working on streaming anomaly detection.